crazydonkey200/tensorflow-char-rnn/README.md

 # Test

-To quickly test your installation, run:
+If the installation finishes with no error, quickly test your installation by running:
 ```bash
 python char_rnn.py --data_file=data/tiny_shakespeare.txt --num_epochs=10 --test
 ```